jyellick/web2fb/SYSTEMD_SETUP.md

-# Systemd Service Setup for PageScrape
+# Systemd Service Setup for web2fb

-This guide will help you set up PageScrape to run automatically on boot using systemd.
+This guide will help you set up web2fb to run automatically on boot using systemd.

 ## Prerequisites